-- outbound postage of the replacement, if we have it available, at the cheapest rate
+- outbound postage of the replacement, if available, at the cheapest rate

 - Airmail replacements to Australasia and the Americas are a special case.

-It's you, because we sell mainly European-made products on quite low margins; that's part of the deal.
+It's you, because we sell mainly European-made products on quite low margins, so that's part of the deal.